WELCOME TO THE CELTIC STAR

 And we believe we have an outstanding team on The Celtic Star.
 Every morning we will post The Celtic Star blog and the author will be none other than Jim Craig.
 So A Lisbon Lion on the team isn’t a bad way to start!
 He truly is The Celtic Star in our team!

-And if you would like to join the team and have A Celtic State of Mind, then please drop us an email to [email protected]
+If you would like to join the team then please drop us an email to email@example.com

 Or we will see you at the game!